-What We Do ü Directly link pay to performance outcomes, operational results and stockholder returns ü Engage in ongoing dialogue with stockholders to incorporate feedback into our compensation programs ü Target total direct compensation (base salary / cash bonus / long-term incentives) within a competitive range of market median ü Use a structured approach to CEO performance evaluation and related compensation decisions ü Maintain a cap on CEO incentive compensation payments ü Emphasize a culture of safety (a weighted metric in the bonus program for all employees) ü Have stringent stock ownership guidelines for NEOs ü Design compensation plans with provisions to mitigate undue risk ü Double-trigger change-in-control severance benefits ü Maintain a compensation clawback policy, which includes recoupment and forfeiture provisions ü Have an anti-hedging policy and an anti-pledging policy for all executives ü Review share utilization annually ü Limit perquisites available to executives ü Offer executives the same health and welfare benefit and savings plans as other salaried employees ü Devote significant time to management succession and leadership development efforts ü Include criteria in incentive compensation plans to maximize tax deductibility ü Utilize an independent compensation consultant

-What We Don't Do

-- x No employment contract for NEOs - x No payment of dividends or dividend equivalents on unearned restricted shares or PSUs - x No excise tax gross-ups in change-in-control agreements since 2010 - x No re-pricing of underwater stock options without stockholder approval - x No excessive severance or change in control benefits
+What We Do 1 Directly link pay to performance outcomes, operational results and stockholder returns 1 Engage in ongoing dialogue with stockholders to incorporate feedback into our compensation programs 1 Target total direct compensation (base salary / annual incentive / long-term incentives) within a competitive range of market median 1 Use a structured approach to CEO performance evaluation and related compensation decisions 1 Maintain a cap on CEO incentive compensation payments 1 Emphasize a culture of safety (a weighted metric in the bonus program for all employees) 1 Maintain stock ownership guidelines for senior executives 1 Design compensation plans with provisions to mitigate undue risk 1 Double-trigger change-in-control severance benefits 1 Maintain a compensation clawback policy, which includes recoupment and forfeiture provisions 1 Have an anti-hedging policy and an anti-pledging policy for all executives 1 Employ best-practice share counting and review share utilization annually 1 De minimis perquisites for executives 1 Offer executives the same health and welfare benefit and savings plans as other salaried employees 1 Devote significant time to management succession and leadership development efforts 1 Include criteria in incentive compensation plans to maximize tax deductibility 1 Retain an independent compensation consultant to advise the committee What We Don't Do Х No employment contracts for NEOs X No payment of dividends or dividend equivalents on unearned restricted shares or PSUs X No excise tax gross-ups in new change-in-control agreements since 2010 Х No re-pricing of underwater stock options without stockholder approval Х No excessive severance or change in control benefits

-2014 Total Direct Compensation
+2016 Total Direct Compensation

-We structure NEO total direct compensation so that the majority is delivered in the form of equity awards, in order to provide incentives to work toward growth of long-term profitability that will enhance stockholder returns.
+We structure NEO total direct compensation so that the majority is delivered in the form of long-term incentive awards, in order to provide incentives to work toward growth of long-term profitability that will enhance stockholder returns.
 We also structure NEOs' cash compensation so that a significant portion is at risk under the company's annual incentive plan, payable primarily based on enterprise results, and to a lesser degree individual performance.
 We further detail each component of total direct compensation below.

 Base Salary.
-We review base salaries annually, but we do not necessarily award salary increases each year.
+We review base salaries annually, but we do not necessarily make adjustments to NEO salaries each year.
 In determining base salary levels for executive officers, the committee considers the following qualitative and quantitative factors: job level and responsibilities, relevant experience, individual performance, recent corporate and business unit performance, internal equity and our objective of paying competitive total direct compensation if performance is met.

 From time to time base salaries may be adjusted other than as a result of an annual review in order to address competitive pressures or in connection with a promotion.
+Given the lower oil price environment, we have held salaries flat for our NEOs and other senior executives since 2014.

 Salary

-Name 2013 2014 % Increase 2013-2014 Rationale
+Name 2016 2015 % Increase 2015-2016

-Hess, John B • •
+Hess, John B.

 CEO \$1,500,000 \$1,500,000 0.0%

-Hill, Gregory P
+Hill, Gregory P.

-COO & President of E&P \$1,000,000 \$1,100,000 10.0% Expanded role/responsibilities
+COO & President of E&P \$1,100,000 \$1,100,000 0.0%

-Goodell, Timothy B
+Goodell, Timothy B.

-SVP & General Counsel \$750,000 \$750,000 0.0%
+SVP, General Counsel & Corporate Secretary \$ 750,000 \$ 750,000 0.0%

 Rielly, John P

-SVP & Chief Financial Officer \$775,000 \$775,000 0.0%
+SVP & Chief Financial Officer \$ 775,000 \$ 775,000 0.0%

 Turner, Michael R.

-SVP, Onshore \$575,000 Not a 2013 NEO

-Average: 2.5%
+SVP, Global Production \$ 575,000 \$ 575,000 0.0%